Sharmin-07/essence-of-integration/3-integration-essence.md

 The area of the rectangle is the circumference multiplied by the difference in radii, which is  dr  (since  (r + dr) - r = dr ).
 The length of the strip is taken to be the circumference of the circle with radius  r , i.e.,  2πr .
 It can be argued that we could also use the circumference of the outer circle with radius  r + dr , i.e.,  2π (r + dr) , but that would only introduce a second-order infinitesimal, which we would neglect anyway.

 Integrating while varying  r  from 0 to  R , we find that the total area is  πR² .
 At first, this appears to be an approximation, though it isn’t.
 If we were to calculate this with respect to the hyperreal number system, where second-order infinitesimals are not neglected, the result would be  πR² + ε , where  ε  is a first-order infinitesimal — the result of summing infinitely many second-order infinitesimals.
-This is justified because, in the hyperreal framework, we perform summation, not integration.
+This is justified because, with respect to the hyperreal framework, we're performing summation, not integration.

 However, since infinitesimals are not included in the real number system,  πR²  is perfectly exact in the real sense.
 That is the essence of calculus: we approximate with respect to the hyperreal world, which gives an approximate answer there — but it is an exact answer within the real world.